 Healthcare Reform 101

-A forensic odontologist must first earn a Doctor of Dental Science (DDS) degree to become a dentist.
-Then extensive additional training is obtained in the techniques and methods of forensic odontology, along with hands-on experience, often by shadowing a more senior professional.
+A forensic odontologist must first earn a Doctor of Dental Science (DDS) or Doctor of Dental Medicine (DMD) degree to become a dentist.
+Extensive additional training is required in the techniques and methods of forensic odontology, along with hands-on experience, often by shadowing a more senior professional.

-To become board certified by the American Association of Forensic Science, the forensic odontologist must work 25 cases, accumulate 350 qualification points by attending meetings and other professional development programs, and pass a qualifying exam.
+To become board certified by the American Board of Forensic Odontology of the American Academy of Forensic Sciences, the forensic odontologist must work 25 cases, accumulate 350 qualification points by attending meetings and other professional development programs and pass a qualifying exam.

 Search for funding opportunities related to this career